techiediaries/techiediaries/_posts/2019/2019-04-18-mysql-vs-postgresql.md

 tags : [ mysql , postgresql ]
 ---

-[Relational Database Management Systems (RDBMS)](https://searchdatamanagement.techtarget.com/definition/RDBMS-relational-database-management-system) are based on the relational model developed by Edgar F. Codd.
+[Relational Database Management Systems <a rel="nofollow" href="https://searchdatamanagement.techtarget.com/definition/RDBMS-relational-database-management-system">RDBMS</a> are based on the relational model developed by Edgar F. Codd.
 These databases store data as tables.
 The model creates a relationship between the tables which permits linking of the data.
 Data can thus be referenced from different places in the database.

 In this article, we compare two of the most popular open-source RDBMS on the market.
 The comparison looks at the difference in features, governance, SQL compliance, supported platforms, performance, security, and cloud hosting so you can make an informed decision when choosing a database system for your application.